Mohamed Wonkoye

-Amadou Djibo Mohamed Wonkoye (born 19 May 1994) is a Nigerien footballer who plays as a midfielder or winger for Horoya.
+Mohamed Amadou Djibo Wonkoye (born 19 May 1994) is a Nigerien footballer who plays as a winger for Horoya.
+He made 43 appearances for the Niger national team, scoring five goals.

 Career

 As a youth player, Wonkoye joined the youth academy of Ghanaian side WAFA.
 After that, he signed for ASEC in Ivory Coast.

-Before the second half of 2014/15, he signed for Portuguese second division club Braga B.
+Before the second half of 2014–15, he signed for Portuguese second division club Braga B.

 In 2017, Wonkoye signed for Horoya in Guinea.